dvreeze/tqa2/docs/demo.rst

 Multiple entrypoints should be able to refer to (much of) the same "standalone" taxonomy documents, just like multiple entrypoints in standard taxonomies can (directly or indirectly) refer to pretty much the same sets of documents.
-That is indeed the case.
+That is indeed the case in the locator-free model.

 Single-document entrypoints in the locator-free model directly sum up the complete DTS, unlike their standard taxonomy entrypoint counterparts.
 These locator-free entrypoints contain xs:import elements with schemaLocation attribute and/or